Covariate Adjustment in Randomized Experiments Motivated by Higher-Order Influence Functions: Acknowledgments

 \section{Acknowledgments}

-LL is also affiliated with the Shanghai Artificial Intelligence Laboratory.
-This research was supported by NSFC Grant No.12471274 (SZ, XW, and LL) and 12090024 (LL) and Shanghai Science and Technology Commission Grant No.21JC1402900 (LL) and 2021SHZDZX0102 (LL).
-Section \ref{sec:hoif} of this article is partly motivated by a conversation with Oliver Dukes, who kindly suggested to LL that a somewhat pedagogical/elementary review of HOIF could be useful to practitioners.
-The authors would also like to express their sincere gratitude to \href{https://maweiruc.github.io/}{Wei Ma} for enlightening discussions.
+Section~\ref{sec:hoif} of this paper is partly motivated by a conversation with Oliver Dukes, who kindly suggested to LL that a somewhat pedagogical/elementary review of HOIF could be useful to practitioners.
+The authors would also like to express their sincere gratitude to Yujia Gu and \href{https://maweiruc.github.io/}{Wei Ma} for enlightening discussions and Muluneh Alene Addis and Kelly Van Lancker for spotting an issue in the variance estimator in the first version of the R package \texttt{HOIFCar}.

 \putbib[Master]

 \end{bibunit}

 \begin{appendices}